colussim/GoLC/README.md

 ❗️ Exclude extensions
 If you want to exclude files by their extensions, use the parameter **'ExtExclusion'**.
 For example, if you want to exclude all CSS or JS files : 'ExtExclusion':[".css",".js"],

+❗️ The boolean parameter **Org**, if set to true, will run the analysis on an organization.
+If set to false, it will run on a user account.
+The **Organization** parameter should be set to your personal account.
+This functionality is available for GitHub.

  ✅ Run GoLC